j-julaiti/COVID19_County_Level_Monitor/README.md

 `source ~/.bashrc`

-Note that you can skip the installation and run the code via
+### Windows Users or if you want to skip the installation

 `git clone https://github.com/JJ5196/COVID19_County_Level_Monitor.git`